microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Escaping window bounds

-On Windows 19H1 and above, a teaching tip can escape window bounds by setting the ShouldConstrainToRootBounds property.
+On Windows version 19H1 and above, a teaching tip can escape window bounds by setting the ShouldConstrainToRootBounds property.On earlier versions of Windows, this property is ignored and the teaching tip always stays within the Window bounds.

 XAML
 ```XAML